 2. health is everything

 The latest stats around employee health and wellness are deeply troubling.
 Take the fact that roughly two in five adults in the U.S. reported symptoms of anxiety or depressive disorder at some point in the pandemic, a rate four times higher than it was the year previous, simply for starters.
-Small wonder, then, that employee health and wellness would emerge as such a central part of the conversation — McKinsey calls it “the coming revolution” in a recent white paper, for example — about the future of work in our next normal.
+Small wonder, then, that employee health and wellness would emerge as such a central part of the conversation — McKinsey calls it “the coming revolution” in a recent white paper, for example — about the future of work.

 Mind you, even if many of the health and safety enhancements that now matter most to talent emerged during the long course of the global pandemic, these go way beyond mental health benefits or considerations around return-to-office safety — mask requirements, elevated temperature detection, onsite cleaning protocols and so on.

-To be sure, not everything about our next normal — and the employee recruitment practices we’re seeing now — is new or different.
+To be sure, not all of the employee recruitment practices we’re seeing now are new or different.
 Offering competitive compensation, for example, remains table stakes when it comes to landing top talent, much as it was before.

 At this point, only one question remains: Will your organization rise to the occasion?